Mexico chooses Pemex to operate Zama oilfield -document, sources

-MEXICO CITY, July 5 (Reuters) - Mexico's energy ministry has selected state-owned Pemex to operate a southern Mexico oilfield it shares with a consortium led by U.S. company Talos Energy (TALO.N), according to a document and three people close to the decision.
+MEXICO CITY (Reuters) - Mexico’s energy ministry has selected state-owned Pemex to operate a southern Mexico oilfield it shares with a consortium led by U.S. company Talos Energy, according to a document and three people close to the decision.

 Both Pemex and Talos had argued that they could best develop the Zama field, estimated to hold nearly 700 million barrels of oil, and said they had most of the oil reserves in their part of the deposit.